Bridge2Hyku/Bridge2Hyku.github.io/pages/toolkit.md

 A Ruby gem for pulling metadata and info from CONTENTdm.
 Developed by Andrew Weidner (University of Houston).

 ## Metadata Remediation
+Once you've gotten your metadata out of ContentDM, use the tools below to help normalize it.

 ## OpenRefine {#openrefine}